m4opt/m4opt/docs/scenarios/ztf.rst

 are laid out in the Constraints section.

 The objective is to maximize the weighted coverage of where the skymap is observed.
-For a section to be marked as observed, an exposure long enough to have sufficient signal-to-noise ratio (≥ 5) needs to be made.
+For a pixel to be marked as observed, an exposure long enough to have sufficient signal-to-noise ratio (≥ 5) needs to be made.
-The length of the exposure needed primarily depends on :math:`L` and what time the exposure begins.
+The length of the exposure needed primarily depends on :math:`L` and when the exposure is taken.

 ..  todo:: Use the same CCD S/N equation for PSF photometry as Dorado? it's
            where I got this variable exposure idea